Moderation & safety

 Tips

-- Start auto-mod gently (invites + spam + a short banned-words list), then tighten.
+- Start auto-mod gently (invites, spam, and a short banned-words list), then tighten as you learn your crowd.

 - Always set a log channel so you can see what's being actioned.

-- Keep your staff roles exempt so moderators aren't caught by their own filters.
+- Keep your staff roles exempt so your moderators don't get caught by their own filters.